martiansideofthemoon/martiansideofthemoon.github.io/_posts/2016-07-19-gsoc-week-eleven-gsoc-review.markdown

 Pulse Actions is a project which utilizes the MozCI functions on RabbitMQ based Pulse messages.
 My work here was to identify the TaskCluster requests in the pulse messages and utilize the MozCI library to schedule the action tasks.

+Here is the list of pull requests we used -

 * [PR #82](https://github.com/mozilla/pulse_actions/pull/82) - The primary patch here, which reads pulse messages and sends the data over to MozCI.
 * [PR #104](https://github.com/mozilla/pulse_actions/pull/104) - Fixing a spelling mistake in the Pulse message.

+## TC Scheduler Experiments

+Here is the list of pull requests we used -

+This is mostly an experimental repository which was used for all the experimentation and testing.
+It was an important part of the project as it has python scripts to quickly schedule action tasks.

+* [PR #2](https://github.com/armenzg/TC_developer_scheduling_experiments/pull/2) - The original implementation which was backed out due to less reliability and sustainability.
+* [PR #3](https://github.com/armenzg/TC_developer_scheduling_experiments/pull/3) - The logic actually used in MozCI to schedule Action Tasks.
+* [PR #4](https://github.com/armenzg/TC_developer_scheduling_experiments/pull/4) - Adding command line arguments to the schedule_action_task.py script.